exonum/exonum-doc/src/get-started/light-client.md

 ```

 !!! note
-    In our Timestamping demo we generate a new signing key pair for each new
+    In our Timestamping Demo we generate a new signing key pair for each new
     timestamp.
 On the contrary, in the Service with Data Proofs we generate only
     one key pair that corresponds to a certain wallet and its user and, thus, is
     applied for signing all transactions made on its behalf.